 At Queens Park Veterinary Surgery we are proud to offer each patient a 15 minute appointment so you can be sure that they have received a thorough check, and that all your questions or concerns have been dealt with during your visit.

-Whether it’s a new puppy or kitten, or an older pet we always recommend that vaccinations are kept up to date, usually annually.
 Our annual vaccinations are so much more than just an injection for your pet.
-Whilst the injection and associated immunity is obviously important, all our booster vaccinations include a full 15-minute […]
+Whilst the injection and associated immunity is obviously important, all our booster vaccinations include a full 15-minute consultation with a veterinary surgeon, and a full ‘MOT’ style health check for your pet.

 Surgical / diagnostic procedures